maoberlehner/markus-oberlehner-net/content/blog/building-a-parallax-scrolling-effect-component-with-vue.md

   </p>
 </div>

-You can [take a look at a live demo of the final result hosted on Netlify](https://building-a-parallax-scrolling-effect-component-with-vue.netlify.com/) and you can [checkout the code on GitHub](https://github.com/maoberlehner/building-a-parallax-scrolling-effect-component-with-vue).
+You can [take a look at a live demo of the final result hosted on Netlify](https://building-a-parallax-scrolling-effect-component-with-vue.netlify.com/) and you can [check out the code on GitHub](https://github.com/maoberlehner/building-a-parallax-scrolling-effect-component-with-vue).

 ## The parallax scrolling wrapper component